-The Thermoball Eco Snow Triclimate 3-in-1 accomplishes a lot in a small space (and we mean this literally - the fit is slim!).
-It's a 3-in-1 jacket with a nimble, waterproof exterior and a well-integrated zip-in synthetic liner.
+The Thermoball Eco Snow Triclimate 3-in-1 accomplishes a lot in a small space.
+It's a 3-in-1 jacket that couples a waterproof exterior and a well-integrated zip-in synthetic liner.
 We like how understated it appears and how highly functional it is.
 Note that most testers agree that this model runs a little slimmer than most ski jackets, so size accordingly, especially if you intend to wear thick layers underneath.

 The Thermoball Eco Snow Triclimate has a waterproof, breathable, seam-sealed DryVent 2.5L shell with mechanical stretch.
 We took it out on a misty day of freezing rain and didn't feel a drop seep through.
-We wore the outer shell alone and attached to the inner insulating layer and stayed dry both ways.
+We wore the outer shell alone, attached it to the inner insulating layer, and stayed dry both ways.

 We also found that the jacket protected us in windy conditions.
-Eldora Mountain Resort in Colorado's Front Range is notoriously blustery, but, with the hood up, we felt immune to the gusts.
-The seams and zippers are all protective, as well.
-The insulated layer contributes to the overall weather resistance of the jacket, too, but we found that when we wore the ultralight outer shell by itself, we felt protected from the elements.
+Eldora Mountain Resort in Colorado's Front Range is notoriously windy.
+But, with the hood up, we felt immune to the gusts.
+The seams and zippers are all protective as well.
+The insulated layer contributes to the overall weather resistance of the jacket, but we found that when we wore the ultralight outer shell by itself, we felt only a slight bit of wind.

 Comfort and Fit

 It was slightly challenging to rank this jacket by our warmth metric.
-When worn all together as a 3-in-1, it's super warm, which was great on frigid days and for riding the chairlift.
+It's super warm when worn all together as a 3-in-1, which was great on frigid days and for riding the chairlift.
 However, it might be too warm for some who ski aggressively.
 Still, this isn't an issue, as you can simply remove the insulating layer should your body begin to get too warm.
 It's a great option for someone who always gets cold and would rather be too warm than chilled.
 It's also a good jacket for someone who doesn't like to wear multiple layers underneath.
 The jacket's inner insulating layer takes the place of that.

-When we shed the interior insulated jacket, we found that it was easier to regulate our body temperatures.
+When we shed the interior insulated jacket, we found it easier to regulate our body temperatures.
 The outer shell has great weather resistance, so wearing the inner insulated jacket was only necessary on super cold days.
-The insulated jacket looks great on its own and was fun to wear out on the town after skiing.
+The insulated jacket looked great on its own and was fun to wear out on the town after skiing.

-At first glance, this jacket isn't super stylish, but we found that its simplicity (all one color, including zippers and zip pulls) actually made it stand out from the crowd.
+At first glance, this jacket isn't super stylish, but its simplicity (all one color, including zippers and zip, pulls) actually makes it stand out from the crowd.
 It has a long, form-fitting shape that is tapered at the waist and flared over the hips.
-We found that it flattered multiple body types.
+We find that it flattered multiple body types.

-The jacket comes in several colors, and we loved the deep blue indigo color that we tested.
+The jacket comes in several colors, and we love the ochre-yellow color that we tested.
 We also think that when you have a simpler jacket, you can go wild with the color or pattern of your ski pants.
-Nevertheless, some people will find this jacket too plain.
+Nevertheless, some people may find this jacket too plain.

-This jacket had all the features we've come to know and expect from The North Face.
-We were really impressed with all the pockets (and pocket placement on both the outer hardshell and the inner liner).
+This jacket has all the features we've come to know and expect from The North Face.
+We are impressed and satisfied with all the pockets (and pocket placement on the outer hardshell and the inner liner).
 The inner pockets don't have zipper closures, but they are quite deep.
 There is a key lanyard in one of the front hand pockets on the outer shell.

-The points of contact (zippers and snap hooks) between the insulated layer and outer liner never failed and held things together nicely.
+The points of contact (zippers and snap hooks) between the insulating layer and outer shell never failed and held things together nicely.
 We never found that the inner liner had started to come unzipped by the end of the day.
-We wish the hood was roomier; it was a bit snug over our helmet, but again, we attribute that to the overall slim fit of the jacket.
-We'd size up to be able to take full advantage of all the features.
+We wish the hood were roomier; it was a bit snug over our helmet, but again, we attribute that to the overall slim fit of the jacket.
+We'd size up to take full advantage of all the features.